-By the early 1960s he was a racing champion, setting records left and right using Chevrolet cars that he had substantially modified.
-When GM discontinued its official racing support in the mid 60s, many racers abandoned Chevrolet in favor of alternatives from Ford and Chrysler, but Harrell continued undaunted.
+By the early 1960s, Dick Harrell was a racing champion, setting records left and right behind the wheel of Chevrolet cars that he had substantially modified.
+When General Motors discontinued its racing support in the mid-1960s, many racers abandoned Chevrolet in favor of alternatives from Ford and Chrysler, but Harrell continued undaunted.
 He had already earned many nicknames, but this commitment earned Harrell the moniker that would stick with him: "Mr. Chevrolet."

 A Tragic End

 Harrell 427 Camaro: A Piece of History

 Classic Industries recently added a very special 1969 Camaro that was built by "Mr. Chevrolet" to the collection of display cars.